Jane’s Tuscan garden

 As the lorry arrived with young trees, the farmer’s eyes filled with tears — he couldn’t recall the last time anything had been planted.

-That was the beginning of my garden.
+That was the beginning of my garden in Tuscany.

 I bought a small tractor…